letrad/QuirkWM/README.md

 <center>
 <h1>QuirkWM</h1>
 </center>
 QuirkWM is a simple yet highly effective tiling window manager (WM) designed to improve your workflow.
-Written in C and utilizing X11, QuirkWM offers a minimalistic interface focused on simplicity and usability.
+Written in C and utilizing X11 (the xlib library), QuirkWM offers a minimalistic interface focused on simplicity and usability.
 Its tiling arrangement maximizes screen real estate, offering a streamlined working environment.

 ## 🚀 Features